qctrl/python-qiskit/README.md

 ## Installation

-Q-CTRL Qiskit can be install through `pip` or from source.
+Q-CTRL Qiskit can be installed through `pip` or from source.
 We recommend the `pip` distribution to get the most recent stable release.
 If you want the latest features then install from source.